 Your open enrollment period is each anniversary of your group’s HMAA coverage, at which time employees may make changes to their coverage including enrolling dependents, and employers can make changes to their health benefits package.
 Please note that any changes must be requested prior to your group’s coverage anniversary date.

-Under a transitional policy outlined by former President Obama and approved by the Hawaii Division of Insurance in 2013, health insurers are able to continue coverage that would otherwise be terminated, cancelled or modified as a result of the Affordable Care Act.
+Under a transitional policy outlined by former President Obama and approved by the Hawaii Division of Insurance in 2013, health insurers are able to continue coverage that would otherwise be terminated, cancelled or modified as a result of the Affordable Care Act (ACA) compliant policy and rate structure.
 Since then, CMS announced a number of extensions to this transitional policy, and HMAA has chosen to provide this additional flexibility to our clients.

 - On March 5, 2014: Extended to policies renewed on or before October 1, 2016.

 - On February 29, 2016: Extended provided that all policies end by December 31, 2017.

 - On February 23, 2017: Extended provided that all policies end by December 31, 2018.

 - On April 9, 2018: Extended provided that all policies end by December 31, 2019.

 - On April 30, 2019: Extended provided that all policies end by December 31, 2020.

 HMAA small businesses whose health plans are affected by the transitional policy (also called “grandmothered” health plans) have been notified about their ability to maintain their current coverage.

 This does not impact all HMAA clients.
 You are a grandmothered group affected by this transitional policy if your business: